The Gold Coast Show is the heart of the community, enabling a sense of belonging for all residents.

 In 2018 after no success at the GCTC site, the Show made the decision to host the event at the Broadwater Parkland.
 As a first for the Show the event was free entry and also saw the return of the equestrian competition which had been unable to be accommodated at the GCTC venue for 4 years.

 This move proved a success with Community and business estimating over 120,000 people attended the Show over the three days.

-Every year the Gold Coast Show hosts popular and traditional Show events featuring extraordinary fireworks displays, Australiana displays, show bags, wood chops, side show alley, visual arts and home crafts displays, along with stage shows, roving entertainment and a free entertainment package that changes each year.
+Every year the Gold Coast Show hosts popular and traditional Show events featuring extraordinary fireworks displays, Circus, animal nursery, show bags, wood chop competition, equestrian events, side show alley, visual arts and home crafts displays, along with stage shows, roving entertainment and a free entertainment package that changes each year.

 Like to learn more about The Gold Coast Show?
 Email our team: email@example.com